mischimel/eLibraryReinach/README.md

 4. As an administrator, I want to be able to register when a book is borrowed by a member. <br>
 5. As an administrator, I want to be able to register when a book is returned by a member. <br>
 6. As an administrator, I want to be able to edit books, authors, genres, and members. <br>
-7. As an administrator, I want to be able to see a list of all bookw, which are currently borrowed. <br>
+7. As an administrator, I want to be able to see a list of all books, which are currently borrowed. <br>
 8. As an administrator, I want to be able to search in the list of all borrowed books via a filter. <br>

 # 2. Domain Design